Is DIY electrical work illegal in the UK?

 The effect of the law is that electrical work must be designed, installed and tested according to the wiring regulations (BS 7671) and the regs say that this work must be done by a “competent” person.

-The practical implication of this is that, if you are not using a member of the Competent Person scheme to do or sign off the work then you must notify the LA who will then charge you to inspect and certify the installation.
+The practical implication of this is that, if you are not using a member of the Competent Person scheme then you must notify the LA who will then charge you to inspect and certify the installation.
 They will also expect the person who did the work to explain how they are “competent” and may ask for relevant qualifications.
 Building Control can demand that non-compliant work is removed

 The more straight forward option is therefore to have the work done by someone who is trained and has been certified by a “Competent Person” scheme .
 It is a requirement of these schemes that the work is done according to the latest IEE standards and appropriately tested.
 This meets the requirements of the Part P legislation and the LA will not need to inspect the work after the electrician has submitted the paperwork.

 What about non-notifiable work?
 Well the law says this must be done to the same standard as notifiable work.
 If you do not get the work signed-off by a “competent person” then you will also need to tell the local authority so they can confirm you are competent to do the work (the LA may ask for evidence of qualifications) and arrange appropriate inspection and testing.

 Thus it is not against the law to do electrical work in your house, however if you fail to meet the Part P safety requirement – or can’t prove you have met the requirement – then you are breaking the law and the LA (should they find out) can take action against you.
 Perhaps more to the point, electrical work done incorrectly can be dangerous.

 If – like me – you’re not 100% sure, just get an electrician in to do it.
 I should get a quote for the work tomorrow.